-Mr. McClements's individual objectives for 2012 related to supporting the development of internal late-stage development and commercial organizations, developing human resources, facilities and information technology infrastructures to support growth and creating a leadership development program.
+Mr. McClements's individual objectives for 2013 related to implementing a new internal corporate structure, developing organizational capabilities to support growth, building facilities and information technology infrastructures to support growth and creating a leadership development program.
+Our organization and compensation committee determined that Mr. McClements achieved each of his individual objectives and had substantially satisfied the element related to the achievement of annual individual objectives.